25 Types Of Famous Turkish Kebabs You Have To Try

 25 Top Types Of Kebab You HAVE To Try Beyond The Doner kebab

 Turkish kebabs are not all the same.
 Yes, they’re meat-based, but that’s the only similarity between them.
-There are different spices involved, preparation techniques, and serving methods.
+Different spices are involved, as are different preparation techniques and serving methods.

-To help you work out your perfect Turkish kebab, let’s take a look at the top 25 different types of kebab you’ll find when you’re exploring this beautiful country, listed in no particular order.
+To help you choose your perfect Turkish kebab, here are the 25 different types of kebabs you’ll find when you’re exploring this beautiful country, listed in no particular order.

 1. Adana Kebab – My Favorite Turkish Kebab

 This is a spicy kebab made with minced lamb or beef (usually lamb), seasoned with red pepper flakes, and grilled on skewers.
-It’s usually served with rice grilled peppers, and tomato, but you can also get it in a wrap from street food vendors.
-Beware – this one is usually spicy.
+It’s usually served with rice, grilled peppers, and tomato, but you can also get it in a wrap from street food vendors.
+Beware—this one is usually spicy, especially if it features Urfa pepper.

 2. Çökertme Kebabı

-Originating from the Bodrum region in Turkey’s Aegean coast; this kebab is made by layering pita bread soaked in tomato sauce topped with chunks of lamb or beef cooked on skewers then garnished with melted butter and yogurt sauce.
+Originating from the Bodrum region in Turkey’s Aegean coast, this kebab is made by layering pita bread soaked in tomato sauce, topped with chunks of lamb or beef cooked on skewers, and then garnished with melted butter and yogurt sauce.

 It’s delicious and is often served over a bed of fries.